 Ticks as small as a poppy seed are called nymphs.
 Even this small they will bite and can pass on a disease.

-Reducing the number of ticks in your yard with a barrier spray is a good way to keep yourself and family safe from tick diseases.
+Reducing the number of ticks in your yard with a barrier treatment is a good way to keep yourself and family safe from tick diseases.

 Ticks cannot infect pets with the diseases they carry, only wildlife animals such as deer and birds.